Shreshth88/Shop_Management_System/README.md

 # Shop_Management_System
 Cloth Store Management System where we can perform many actions and we can generate invoice also in effective way.
+Clothing retailers serve an important function.
+Invoice record systems that utilize a stack-based billing concept where bills are created on a given date and stacked for later retrieval and use in revenue calculations.
+Such systems enable retailers to efficiently calculate total prices and generate revenue reports.
+We will add new product items to the linked list data structure.
+When adding a product, it will be appended to the existing list.
+To update a product’s quantity, we will modify the quantity field for that item.
+We can also change the product identifier if needed.